Working of Helium Neon Laser

-In the earlier articles, I have explained the construction of helium neon laser.
-Today let us discuss the working of helium neon laser:
+In the last article, I have explained the construction of helium neon laser.
+Today let us discuss the working of helium-neon laser:

 Pumping of He atoms: When electric discharge is passed through the gas mixture of He and Ne, electrons are accelerated down the discharge tube in which mixture of He-Ne is placed.
 These accelerated electrons collide with helium atoms and excite them to higher energy levels (let us say F2 and F3).

 These levels happen to be Metastable and thus the He atoms spend a sufficient amount of time there before getting de-excited.

 Achievement of population inversion of Neon atoms: Some of the excited states of Ne atoms correspond approximately to the same energy of the excited levels F2 and F3 of He.
 Thus, when He atoms in levels F2 and F3 collide with the Ne atoms in the ground state E1, then energy exchange takes place and this results in the excitation of Ne atoms to the levels E4 and E6 and de-excitation of the He atoms to the ground level F1.
 As the helium atoms have longer life time in excited states F2 and F3, thus this process of energy transfer has high probability.

 Therefore, the electric discharge through the gas mixture continuously populates the Ne excited levels E4 and E6.
 This helps to create a state of population inversion between the levels E4 (or E6) and lower energy levels E5 and E3.
 Therefore the purpose of He atoms is to help in achieving a population inversion in the Ne atoms.

 Achievement of laser: The following three transitions will occur: